DerGuru/The-Resonant/New Chapters/03 - Part3/P3-04_First_Check_In.md

 *Tell him,* RAE advised. *It's not classified in the contract.
 And honesty builds trust.*

-"Forty-one percent," Jason said.
-"Up one percent from signing."
+"Forty-seven percent," Jason said.
+"Up from forty-one, when you offered me the first deal."

 Reeves made a note.
 "Rate of increase?"